Native Americans and Ukrainians in a Parallel World

 Photo: CC BY-SA 2.0 Deed via Flickr.
 Image has been cropped.

-When Dr Whiskeyjack was initially sent to work for a Ukrainian family at the age of 14, he was given a respite from his torment on earth at the Blue Quills Residential School near St. Paul, Alberta.
+When Dr Whiskeyjack was initially sent to work for a Ukrainian family at the age of 14, he found respite from his torment on earth at the Blue Quills Residential School near St. Paul, Alberta.
 In an interview with Cultural Survival, he recalls, “They were really kind.”
 “The farmer would take me under his wing and give me wages at the end of summer.”

-Dr Whiskeyjack was trained in operating and maintaining farm machinery as well as agricultural tasks like baling hay.
+Dr Whiskeyjack was trained in operating and maintaining farm machinery, as well as agricultural tasks such as baling hay.
 He was also well-fed on the farm.

-According to Dr Whiskeyjack, the Ukrainian cuisine of pyrohies, sausages, and cabbage rolls was particularly delicious.
+According to Dr Whiskeyjack, the Ukrainian cuisine, featuring varenyky, sausages, and cabbage rolls, was particularly delicious.
 He says that even after working for Ukrainian farmers for several summers, he encountered other Ukrainians when he started working at a nearby power plant.
 He said that they always treated him as a “brother,” which was in sharp contrast to the treatment he received from the French settlers who lived nearby, who denigrated him due to his Indigenous heritage.

-*Many Native American societies practice sweat lodge ceremonies, which are important spiritual, cultural, and utilitarian rituals.
+*Many Native American societies practice sweat lodge ceremonies, which are essential spiritual, cultural, and utilitarian rituals.

 Source: Adapted from Cultural Survivals.
 Read the full article.